The Voyage of Marco Polo by V. Chklovski, n.d.

 - Calling an Anglo-Saxon chief "ring-giver" means that he is behaving as expected.
 His society is probably cohesive.

-- The formula "The Pharaoh gave this" suddenly appearing in Egyptian tombs may show that he seizes and distributes wealth, suggesting the need to control a growing economy.
+- The formula "The Pharaoh gave this" sudden appearance in Egyptian tombs may show that he seizes and distributes wealth, suggesting the need to control a growing economy.

 - France's Henri IV establishes a much more powerful kingship and amasses treasure at the same time (toward 1600).